ashkkumar/Uno/README.md

 1. Run the game by executing the `Main` class.
 This initializes the MVC components and starts the Uno game.

-2. The game will prompt you to enter the number of players from a drop-down menu (2 to 4 players are allowed).
+2. The game will prompt you to enter the number of human players from a drop-down menu (1 to 4 players are allowed).

+3. The game will prompt you to enter the number of AI players from a drop-down menu.
+(0-4 are allowed).
+If one human player was selected, at least one AI player must be selected to play.

-3. The graphical user interface provided by `UnoGameView` will guide you through the game.
+4. The graphical user interface provided by `UnoGameView` will guide you through the game.
 Follow on-screen instructions to play your turns, draw cards, and strategically use special action cards.

+5. When a FLIP card is played, the deck is flipped over and everyone must play off the Dark side of the cards, until someone else plays another FLIP card, and the deck is flipped back over to the Light side.

-4. The game continues until one player has no cards left, and they are declared the winner.
+6. The game continues until one player has no cards left, and they are declared the winner.
 The game also considers scores based on the cards left in other players' hands.
+Points are scored based on which side (light or dark) the game ended on.

-5. The winner is the player with the lowest score (or no cards left) when the game ends.
+7. The winner is the player with the lowest score (or no cards left) when the game ends.

-\## Special Actions Special action cards have unique effects in the
+## Special Actions Special action cards have unique effects in the game:
-game:

 - Reverse: Reverses the order of play.
 - Skip: Skips the next player\'s turn.
 - Wild: Allows the current player to choose a new colour for the discard pile. - \*\*Draw One\*\*: Forces